Racially-motivated arson attack on restaurant condemned as ‘deplorable’

 An arson attack on a restaurant in Co Antrim, which is believed to have been racially motivated, has been condemned as “deplorable”.

-Graffiti was also reported at the premises in the Ballyclare Road area of Newtownabbey in the early hours of Wednesday.

-In a statement, police said they received a report at around 1.50am that the premises had been set alight.
+In a statement, police said they received a report at around 1.50am on Wednesday that the premises had been set alight.

 “Colleagues from Northern Ireland Fire & Rescue Service attended and dealt with the fire, which is being treated as deliberate ignition,” they said.